Visit the friendly towns of Lacombe, Blackfalds, and Bentley this winter for outdoor fun and fantastic dining and shopping.

 Totally Gluten Free Bakery is worth a visit if you or a loved one can’t eat gluten.
 My celiac friends from Calgary drive to Lacombe expressly for goodies from this bakery (but if you can’t make it, they deliver), and I can see why!
 Whether you’re looking for gluten-free gingerbread, cupcakes, bread, English muffins, pies, or pizza, you’ll find it here!
 There are lots of dairy-free options as well.

 Joe and Valerie Van Gelderen started Totally Gluten Free Bakery 11 years ago with the goal of creating healthy and delicious gluten free baked goods.
 Since seven of their nine children have celiac disease, you can trust there will be no cross contamination in their products.
 Enjoy a free coffee and samples while you shop.

 Blindman Brewing, named for the nearby Blindman River, is an award-winning Central Alberta brewery that focuses on flavor, high quality local ingredients and community (a common theme in these parts).
-Blindman has collaborated with Birdy Coffee Co, Sherbrook Liquor, and Fallen Timber Meadery to create some unique craft beers.
+Blindman has collaborated with Birdy Coffee Co., Sherbrook Liquor, and Fallen Timber Meadery to create some unique craft beers.
 Try a flight in the Taproom – kids are welcome – or bring some home.
-Thanks to the helpful staff, I was able to find some holiday brews for my brother-in-law.
+Thanks to the helpful staff, I was able to find some great holiday brews for my relatives.